-The typical data scientist of today does not start their journey like an engineer, doctor, lawyer or other professionals.
-While the latter whet their expertise in dedicated formal degree courses, for a data science enthusiast, the journey is quite a labyrinth on the web.
+The typical Data Scientist of today does not start their journey like an engineer, doctor, lawyer, or other professional.
+While the latter whet their expertise in dedicated formal degree courses, for a Data Science enthusiast, the journey is quite a labyrinth on the web.
 Countless hours could be spent in front of a screen, watching richly-animated lectures on the so-called top online learning platforms without optimal retention, which can be attributed to a host of factors.

-Pickl.ai, with the aid of its experienced in-house experts, who have spent their formative years in an aberrative and up-and-coming industry whilst the market has been in the doldrums, has built a course tailored to these requirements.
-Their intimacy to the demands of the Indian ecosystem, along with a tacit knowledge, holds them in good stead to address the apprehensions of the students of today.
+Pickl.Ai, with the aid of its experienced in-house experts, who have spent their formative years in an aberrative and up-and-coming industry whilst the market has been in the doldrums, has built a course tailored to these requirements.
+Their intimacy with the demands of the Indian ecosystem, along with tacit knowledge, holds them in good stead to address the apprehensions of the students of today.

 Python for Data Science

-Python is arguably the most-adopted programming language by data scientists, owing to the amount of flexibility and functionality it offers by its libraries.
+Python is arguably the most-adopted programming language by Data Scientists, owing to the amount of flexibility and functionality it offers through its libraries.
 Apart from the introduction and setup of Jupyter Notebook, the module has three main sub-modules:

 The section is strewn with quizzes for assessing the understanding of the learners.
 Notebooks used in the lectures are provided for download, along with programming assignments.